seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 Follow the [final configuration steps](#final-configuration---all-install-options) below, then move on to creating a new project.

-[Upgrade](../upgrade.md) steps for the Geoprocessing Distribution are available
+[Upgrade](../upgrade.md#upgrade-windows-geoprocessing) steps for the Geoprocessing Distribution are available.

 ### Default Ubuntu Distribution